Vukasin3D/Snowurst/README.md

 This code is licensed under the **GNU General Public License v3.0**, inherited from the original Wurst Client project.

 This means you are free to use, modify, and distribute this code, as long as any derivative project is also open-source and released under the same license (GPL-3.0).
 Using this code in closed-source or proprietary clients is **not allowed**.

+(i kept everything wurst had so i can reference it more :D)